Frequently Asked Questions

 I am a new Human Resources (HR) person handling the medical benefits for my company.
 How do I add myself as an authorized Group Administrator?

-To add or remove an authorized Group Administrator, please complete a Group Information Change Form and send it to UHA.
+To add or remove an authorized Group Administrator, please complete a Group Information Change and Online Authorization Form and send it to UHA.
 Please note that the form must be signed by a company officer or a person who is already an authorized Group Administrator.
 You cannot add yourself unless you are a company officer.
-If you are interested in signing up for access to our online portal (for enrollment, bill view and/or bill pay services) please complete an Online Employer Access Authorization and Certification Form.
+If you are interested in signing up for access to our online portal (for enrollment, bill view and/or bill pay services) please use the above form.

 How do I update my group's billing address, mailing address, phone number, or email address?

-Please fill out a Group Information Change Form.
+Please fill out a Group Information Change and Online Authorization Form.
 The form must be completed and signed by an authorized group administrator.
 Once complete, please fax to 1-877-222-3198 or email to UHA Employer Services or your Client Services representative for processing.

 When am I allowed to enroll an employee?